Accelerating the Search for Superconductors Using Machine Learning: Results

 We combine $\text{BiS}_2$-based materials and bismuthates into a new class called \textit{Bi-based compounds}.
 Additionally, A15, Chevrel, Dichalcogenides, Elemental superconductors, Hydrides, Other Iron based materials and unclassified materials are grouped into a single class labeled as the \textit{Rest of the compounds}.

-The $R^2$ score and normalized error, defined as the ratio of the root mean squared error to the average critical temperature of each class, are as shown in Fig.~\ref{fig:Model_Performance_class}.
-We observe that the random forest model predicts the critical temperature reasonably well for \textit{Bi-based materials}~\cite{Sleight2015} and \textit{borocarbides}~\cite{Mazumdar2015}, both of which are potentially unconventional superconductors.
+The $R^2$ score and normalized error, defined as the ratio of the root mean squared error to the average critical temperature of each class, are as shown in Fig.~10.
+We observe that the Random forest model predicts the critical temperature reasonably well for \textit{Bi-based materials}~\cite{Sleight2015} and \textit{borocarbides}~\cite{Mazumdar2015}, both of which are potentially unconventional superconductors.
 Similarly, it performs well for \textit{transition metal pnictides}~\cite{Klemm2015} and \textit{borides} \cite{Chen2024}, which are considered conventional superconductors.
 On the other hand, the accuracy of model predictions for $T_{c}$'s of other classes of superconductors such as \textit{cuprates, nitrides, oxides, and iron-based pnictides and chalcogenides}, are relatively lower.
+In case of cuprate superconductors, the optimal Cu–O bond length is around 1.9~Å, and deviations from this value are known to suppress superconductivity.
+Similarly, the apical Cu–O bond length has been shown to correlate with $T_c$~\cite{KAMBE2000}.
+In Iron-based materials, structural features such as the \textit{anion height} (the vertical distance between the Fe atom and the anion plane) plays a critical role in superconductivity.
+An optimal anion height of approximately 1.38~Å has been empirically linked to the highest $T_c$ values in many FeAs-based superconductors~\cite{Chun2014}.
+For example, in the 1111 phase, replacing La with smaller rare-earth elements such as Nd or Sm increases the anion height from 1.33~Å to 1.38~Å and raises $T_c$ from 26~K to 56~K. However, increasing the anion height beyond this optimal value leads to a decrease in $T_c$, indicating a non-monotonic relationship.
+This effect is structurally linked to the Fe–pnictogen/chalcogen bond length, which influences both the anion height and the Fe–Pn/Ch–Fe bond angles.
+The highest $T_c$ values are observed when the FePn$_4$ tetrahedron approaches ideal geometry, with bond angles close to $109.47^\circ$.
+This structural configuration optimizes orbital hybridization and supports strong spin fluctuation–mediated pairing, which is believed to be responsible for superconductivity in these materials.
 This indicates that the class-wise trained model performs well for classes where compositional trends dominate, while its performance slightly declines for classes where crystal structure may play a more significant role.
-Overall, the model shows reasonably good performance and generalizes $T_{c}$ prediction effectively, when trained across classes using only composition-based features. \onecolumngrid
+Moreover, composition-only features do not capture carrier concentration, magnetic ordering, or phonon properties that do influence superconductivity.
+Previous machine-learning studies~\cite{Zhangr12020, Zhangr12022} have achieved reasonably realistic $T_{c}$ predictions by incorporating synthesis-specific parameters—such as sintering temperature, time, or pulsed-layer-deposition conditions.
+Overall, our model shows reasonably good performance and generalizes $T_{c}$ prediction effectively, when trained across classes using only composition-based features.
+Incorporating structure- and synthesis- specific features among descriptors as variables of predictive models is a promising direction for future work and may significantly improve the model performance, particularly in the high-$T_c$ predictions. \onecolumngrid

 \twocolumngrid